-What Is Vibration Reduction or Image Stabilization?
+What Is Vibration Reduction in Photography or Image Stabilization?

 When you use cameras and lenses handheld, you can’t help but have minor tremors because of the weight.
 VR and IS is a system that prevents camera shake from causing blur in your photograph.